warrenmwang/python_discord_bot/README.md

         - Help: [video](https://www.youtube.com/watch?v=hoDLj0IzZMU)
     - Get OpenAI API Key
       - You'll need to create an account with [OpenAI](https://openai.com/) and create an API key, put that in the `.env` file.
+    - If you want to pass PDFs into the bot, you will need to have the `tesseract` binary in your path.
+Instructions can be found [here](https://pypi.org/project/pytesseract/)

 2. Clone/fork this repo
 3. `cd` into the repo
 4. Python Environment Setup: